Giddy-Up224/CYD-JK-BMS-Display-BLE/README.md

 # CYD-JK-BMS-Display-BLE

-This project is a modified version of [peff74/Arduino-jk-bms](https://github.com/peff74/Arduino-jk-bms), rewritten using [LVGL](https://lvgl.io/) so I can view the data and control the BMS directly on a [CYD](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display).
+This project is based on [peff74/Arduino-jk-bms](https://github.com/peff74/Arduino-jk-bms).
+I'm using [LVGL](https://lvgl.io/) so I can view the data and control the BMS directly on a [CYD](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display).